Its-BB/free-developer-portfolio/Readme.md

 For each project you want to showcase:

-1. Duplicate a `.video-card` div in the "My Masterpieces" section
+1. Duplicate `.video-card` div in the "My Masterpieces" section
 2. Update the image source and alt text
 3. Modify the JavaScript to handle video embeds (YouTube, Vimeo, etc.)